 1.35 Severability.
 If any provision of this Ordinance is held by a court of competent jurisdiction or an arbitrator or arbitration panel to be invalid, void, or unenforceable, the remaining provisions shall nevertheless continue in full force and effect without being impaired or invalidated in any way notwithstanding such invalidity, illegality or unenforceability.

 1.40 Penalty for Violation.
-For failure of the Customer to comply with any part of this Ordinance, or any ordinance, resolution or order fixing the price for sales of water and the terms and conditions for payment of water sold to the public by the District, the Customer’s water supply may be discontinued and water shall not be available to the Customer until he or she has complied with the Ordinance, resolution or regulation violated.
+For failure of the Customer to comply with any part of this Ordinance, or any ordinance, resolution or order fixing the price for sales of water and the terms and conditions for payment of water sold to the public by the District, the Customer’s water supply may be discontinued and water shall not be available to the Customer until Customer has complied with the Ordinance, resolution or regulation violated.

 1.45 Rulings Final.
 All rulings of the Board shall be final unless written appeal is made to the Board within five (5) days after receipt of notice of such ruling.
 The Board’s ruling on an appeal shall be final.

-1.50 References.
-Any reference to a statute, ordinance, or other source enclosed in brackets [ ] is not part of this Ordinance and shall not be used in interpreting scope or meaning of this Ordinance.
-Such reference is intended solely for the information and convenience of the user.

-1.55 Water Purchase Applications.
+1.50 Water Purchase Applications.
 All applicants for purchase of water shall be required to accept such conditions of delivery as exist at their point of diversion and to hold the District harmless from any and all damages and claims arising out of low or no water conditions.

-1.60 Attorneys’ Fees.
-If the District prevails in any action to enforce the provisions of this Ordinance, or of any resolution adopted by the Board to implement this Ordinance, or the provisions of any state or federal statute that it has a duty to enforce, it shall be entitled to recover from the opposing party or parties its reasonable attorneys’ fees incurred in prosecuting the action.
+1.55 Attorneys’ Fees.
+If the District prevails in any action to enforce the provisions of this Ordinance, or of any resolution or policy adopted by the Board to implement this Ordinance, or the provisions of any state or federal statute that it has a duty to enforce, it shall be entitled to recover from the opposing party or parties its reasonable attorneys’ fees incurred in prosecuting the action.

-1.65 Non-Responsibility of District.
+1.60 Non-Responsibility of District.
 The District will not be responsible for any loss or damage caused by any negligent or unlawful act of any customer or any other person in installing, maintaining, supplying or using any facilities, equipment or appliance for which water is furnished by the District.